SamyZog/reactive-notifications/README.md

 <h2 id="usage">Usage</h2>

--   Wrap you App with the `NotificationsProvider` to have access to the `notify` function exported by the `useNotifications` hook.
+-   Wrap your `App` component with the `NotificationsProvider` to have access to the `notify` function exported by the `useNotifications` hook.
 -   The `notify` function creates a single notification instance with its own lifecycle, each notification instance can be customized by passing in the following 4 arguments: